-Tank THROTTLE TIME COOL BODY Notes 1 1/4 2 Seconds 15 Minutes Off Apply throttle gradually.
-2 1/2 2 Seconds 15 Minutes On Apply throttle gradually.
-3 1/2 3 Seconds - On Reduce idle speed if necessary.
-4 Full 3 Seconds - On Keep your driving consistent.
-5 Full 5 Seconds - On Accelerate over 3 second count, hold for 2 seconds.
+TANK THROTTLE TIME COOL BODY NOTES 1 1/4 2 seconds 15 minutes Off Apply throttle gradually.
+2 1/2 2 seconds 15 minutes On Apply throttle gradually.
+3 1/2 3 seconds - On Reduce idle speed if necessary.
+4 Full 3 seconds - On Do not allow shifting to high gear.
+5 Full 5 seconds - On Accelerate over 3 second count, hold for 2 seconds.

-High Altitude Operation: If you live in a high altitude region (5000 or more feet above sea level), the lower air density may require you to lean your high-speed fuel mixture slightly from the factory break in settings.
-Try this if you are experiencing difficult starting or extremely sluggish engine performance at high altitude.
+High Altitude Operation:

+If you live in a high

+altitude region (5000 or more

+feet above sea level), the

+lower air density may require

+you to lean your high-speed

+fuel mixture slightly from the

+factory break in settings.
+Try

+this if you are experiencing

+difficult starting or extremely

+sluggish engine performance

+at high altitude.